paulbrodersen/netgraph/README.md

 - Renamed the `offset` argument / attribute of EdgeArtist to `head_offset` and added the `tail_offset` argument/attribute.
 - Added the `NodeArtist.get_head_offset` and `get_tail_offset` methods.
 - Moved normalisation methods `_normalize_numeric_arguments`, `_normalize_color_arguments`, `_normalize_string_arguments`, `_normalize_shape_arguments`, `_check_completeness`, `_check_types`, `_rescale` to _utils.py.
-- The `selfloop_radius` argument can now also be a dictionary that maps self-loop edges to radii.
+- The `selfloop_radius` and `selfloop_angle` arguments can now also be dictionaries that maps self-loop edges to radii/angles.
 Previously, only a single float argument was accepted that was applied to all self-loops.
 - `get_straight_edge_paths` and `get_arced_edge_paths` now also compute the paths for self-loops, and hence accept additional arguments.
 This change facilitated improvements to the placements of self-loops, reducing collisions with other nodes and edges.
 Previously, self-loops were computed independently.
 - Removed `get_selfloop_paths`, which is now superfluous.